cell-os/cell-os/deploy/aws/README.md

 the zk enesemble.

 Roles and tags are used to identify the EC2 instances and to set attributes.
-Modules
-`PreZkModules` are saasbase deployment modules that don't require zookeeper `PostZkModules` are modules that need to be run after the ZK ensemble is functional by using the `zk-barrier` which will block polling for zk
+Modules `PreZkModules` are saasbase deployment modules that don't require zookeeper.
+`PostZkModules` are modules that need to be run after the ZK ensemble is functional by using the `zk-barrier` which will block polling for zk.

 ### Nested Stacks: nucleus, stateless-body, stateful-body, membrane scaling groups

 There are two Cloud Formation templates.
 One that established the global infrastructure including the VPC, Subnet, Load Balancers, Internet Gateway, Routing Tables, Security Groups, etc. and another which sets up individual scaling groups (nucleus, body, membrane) that is nested.

 **To troubleshoot**

-First check if the stack has succeeded and all VMs are up and finished initializing It takes a while after.
+First check if the stack has succeeded and all VMs are up and finished initializing.
+It takes a while after.

-If your LBs are empty (or some of them are empty) and you're out of patience
+If your LBs are empty (or some of them are empty) and you're out of patience.

-Tail the logs on a  nucleus node
+* Tail the logs on a  nucleus node

     ./cell log <cell-name> nucleus

-Alternatively you could ssh into the node
+* Alternatively you could ssh into the node

     ./cell ssh <cell-name> nucleus

 On nucleus:

-Check if Exhibitor is running
+Check if Exhibitor is running:

     ./cell cmd <cell-name> nucleus 0 "curl -v localhost:8181/exhibitor/v1/cluster/status" ...
     [{"code":3,"description":"serving","hostname":"ip-10-0-0-12","isLeader":true}]

-If it doesn't work check if the Zookeeper container is running
+If it doesn't work check if the Zookeeper container is running:

     docker ps
     CONTAINER ID        IMAGE                                  COMMAND                CREATED             STATUS              PORTS                                                                                            NAMES
     6b17f546e911        mbabineau/zookeeper-exhibitor:latest   "bash -ex /opt/exhib   9 minutes ago       Up 9 minutes        0.0.0.0:2181->2181/tcp, 0.0.0.0:2888->2888/tcp, 0.0.0.0:3888->3888/tcp, 0.0.0.0:8181->8181/tcp   zk_zk-1

 You should see it there.
-Look at the logs
+Look at the logs:

     docker logs -f zk_zk-1